-14001:2015 certification active in Denmark, France, Germany, , Norway, Poland, Spain, Sweden and the United Kingdom, and ned for Belgium and Luxembourg in 2019.
-In total, 11 out of 23 atries have offices with active ISO 14001 certification
+Key Performance Indicators and other performance indicators ISO 14001:2015 certification active in Denmark, France, Germany India, Norway, Poland, Spain, Sweden and the United Kingdom, and planned for Belgium and Luxembourg in 2019.
+In total, 11 out of 23 countries have offices with active ISO 14001 certification

-(1) TCFD: Task Force on Climate-related Financial Disclosures.
-(2) CDSB: Climate Disclosure Standards Board.
+(1) TCFD: Task Force on Climate-related Financial Disclosures.(2) CDSB: Climate Disclosure Standards Board.